-The second circuit controls the lifting of the main wings and the tail section.
+The circuit controls the lifting of the main wings and the tail section.
 Within this circuit, a valve is used to control the order in which the two main wings and the tail section move up and down.
 The order that the tail and wings fold up and down is very important.

-- a) Activate the flip over wing tip hydraulic lever.
-Observe that the wing tips have been fully extended. - b) Activate the main wing/tail hydraulic lever.
+a) Activate the main wing/tail hydraulic lever.
 Observe that the wings go down together then the tail goes down.

 NOTE: Observe the sequence of events as the wings fold down.
-Refer to Section 3.1.5 for the proper sequence.
+Refer to Section 3.1.3 for the proper sequence.
 If the machine is not lowering in the sequence described, stop the descent immediately and reverse the lever to raise the unit again.

-- c) Keep the hydraulic lever activated after the wings and tail are down to fully extend the cylinders.
-The cylinders need to be fully extended for the floatation linkages to work properly. - d) Go to the hinge locations at the flip over wing tips and remove the pins from the keeper pipes along the front wing. - e) Insert the pins through the bottom four lugs below the hinge to lock the wing tip in position.
-This prevents the wing tips from sagging if there is any creep in the cylinder.
+b) Keep the hydraulic lever activated after the wings and tail are down to fully extend the cylinders.
+The cylinders need to be fully extended for the floatation linkages to work properly.